bcakmakoglu/vue-flow/docs/src/guide/node.md

 }
 ```

-## Allow scrolling inside a node
+## Scrolling inside a node

-You can use the `noWheelClassName` prop to define a class which will prevent zoom-on-scroll or pan-on-scroll behavior on
+You can use the `noWheelClassName` prop to define a class name which will prevent zoom-on-scroll or pan-on-scroll behavior on
-that element.
+that node.
-By default, the `noWheelClassName` is `.nowheel`.
+By default, the `noWheelClassName` is `nowheel`.
-By adding this class you can also enable scrolling inside a node.
+By adding this class you can enable scrolling inside a node without triggering zoom-pan behavior.

+## Dragging inside a node

+You can use the `noDragClassName` prop to define a class name which will not trigger dragging behavior on
+that node.
+By default, the `noDragClassName` is `nodrag`.

 ## Dynamic handle positions / Adding handles dynamically